Seo Jang-hoon: Entertainment career

 After he retired from basketball, Seo began a career appearing on entertainment shows and was signed to Mystic Entertainment in 2013.

 In 2015, he was a guest on the critically and commercially popular variety show Infinite Challenge.
 He won the 2015 SBS Entertainment Award for Rookie of the Year for his appearance in Flaming Youth.

 He is a regular celebrity panelist on the singing competition show Fantastic Duo, which debuted on April 17, 2016.
 He is also a regular panelist on the talk show Same Bed, Different Dreams, and a permanent cast member of JTBC's Knowing Bros.

 Personal life

 On June 23, 2009, Seo married Oh Jeong-yeon, a television announcer.
 They divorced in 2012, after 3 years of marriage.

+In July 2026, it was reported that Seo had listed a five-story building he owns near Yangjae Station in Seoul's Seocho District for sale at 45 billion won.
+He originally purchased the building for 2.817 billion won in 2000.
+Seo is regarded as one of the wealthiest entertainers in South Korea in terms of real estate holdings, owning at least two other buildings in Seoul.